 Outside hours leave us a message; we’ll ring you back

 You’re welcome to ring us if you’re looking for a quote for a new gas boiler or a full central heating system but if you simply want to talk about options and need advice, that’s fine too.

-We service lots of old boilers (the oldest made in 1967) and we’ll never push you to change unnecessarily.
+We service lots of old boilers and we’ll never push you to change unnecessarily.
 If your boiler is safe, reliable and with a gross efficiency of about 80% or more we’d advise you to keep it, as the savings you’d make with a new, high efficiency model wouldn’t justify the expense of changing.
 It’s not that we don’t want the work; we feel that business should be fair and advice should be honest.
 If you decide you want a new boiler we’d recommend Worcester Bosch and will be happy to provide you with a written quotation.
 Honesty is important to us and we have a strict ethical policy about good work.

 We also replace radiators, radiator valves, circulating pumps and central heating controls like programmers, thermostats, and motorised valves.

 If your boiler has been condemned, you will have to have it replaced.
 However, you may have been told that you need to have it replaced because parts are no longer available.
 While this is certainly true for some gas boilers, there’s a lot of dishonesty in the domestic central heating sector and it may be worth checking before you agree to go ahead.
 We’ll always tell you whether we think the parts you need for your boiler are still available.
 Alternatively, you could try Central Heating Spares in Camberley.
 We think they’re the best spares stockist in our area.
 Their phone number is 01276 35223.
 If CHS can’t access the parts you need, you’re unlikely to get them anywhere.